-With the green energy race heating up, many new wind energy companies are taking big steps forward in making wind produced electricity more efficient, affordable, and generally more accessible for individuals, energy companies, and governments.
+Many wind energy companies are taking big steps forward in making electricity more efficient, affordable, and generally more accessible for individuals, energy companies, and governments.

 The world's largest offshore wind farm was recently completed off the coast of Cumbria.